sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 ## Using the MLAT results

-See [https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder/blob/main/README.md#configuring-the-built-in-mlat-hub](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder/blob/main/README.md#configuring-the-built-in-mlat-hub) for more details on how to configure this.
+A working MLAT configuration is already provided in the example above.
+See [https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder/blob/main/README.md#configuring-the-built-in-mlat-hub](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder/blob/main/README.md#configuring-the-built-in-mlat-hub) for more details on how to configure more advanced features.

 ## Deploying `ultrafeeder`